WilliamMass/NB2018_Final_ProfTest/README.md

 Level 1
 -------

-This is the first level were you need to contribute code.
 The first step is creating a complete constructor for MemList.
 You also need to add functionality to "move" memory into the Reserve List from the Free List.

 Implement the following methods.
 The prototypes can be found in MemList.hpp.
 Also, the function skeletons are included in MemList.cpp.: